Bank Account (song)

-"Bank Account" is a song by Atlanta-based rapper 21 Savage.
-It was serviced to rhythmic and urban radio on August 8, 2017, as the lead single from his debut studio album Issa Album.
-21 Savage wrote and co-produced the song along with Metro Boomin.
+"Bank Account" is a song by British-American rapper 21 Savage.
+Written and produced alongside Metro Boomin, it was originally released on July 7, 2017, as a track from debut studio album Issa Album before being serviced to rhythmic and urban radio on August 8, 2017, as the only single.
 A music video was released on November 10, 2017.
 21 referred to the song as the de facto single of Issa Album.
 The song contains a sample from the soundtrack album of The Education of Sonny Carson.

 Production

 On the July 20, 2017 edition of Everyday Struggle, 21 Savage appeared as a guest.
 When asked about his production on the track, 21 stated, "'Bank Account' was just straight me.
 Metro just dragged it out to make it long enough for me to rap on and added the little pauses in the beat and bringing the beat back.
 But the melody, the bass, the sample, the hi-hat; I did all that shit."
 The song samples the ninth track of The Education of Sonny Carson OST soundtrack, titled "Flashbulbs".